Six Possible Reasons Why You Have Irregular Periods

-After taking them for 21 days, there is a week of “rest” when you have a completely regular period.
+After taking them for 21 days, there is a “rest” week when women have completely regular periods.

 The problem is that many times, irregularities show up when you stop taking these pills.
 There may even be no menstruation at all due to the hormonal changes.

-It’s estimated that 29% of women who stop taking the pill after regular use have no period for up to 3 months.
+It’s estimated that 29% of women who stop taking the pill after regular use have no periods up to three months later.

-High intensity exercise can influence changes in the adrenal glands, thyroids, and pituitary glands, which usually appear along with menstrual changes.
+Several studies show that high-intensity exercise may influence changes in the adrenal, thyroid, and pituitary glands, which usually appear along with menstrual changes.

 - Vaginal dryness